isneezy/pdf-generator-service/README.md

 PDF Generator Service can generate TOCs for your document.
 All you have to do is simply add the template for your TOCs inside an element with `.print-toc` class.

 **Note**:
 1. This feature highly relies on semantic HTML, which means that all heading tags (h1, h2, h3, h4, h5, and h6) will be used to create your TOCs.
+Add `toc-ignore` class to a heading tag if you want to ignore.
 2. TOCs will always appear or be rendered on the first pages of your document.
 ```html
 <html>